Cryptolens/cryptolens-cpp/tutorials/add-to-project-windows.md

   1. Right-click on the project in Visual Studio and select Properties.
   1. Under *Configuration Properties -> Linker -> Input -> Additional Dependencies*
-     we need to add "winhttp.lib;CryptolensSKM.lib" to the existing list of dependencies.
+     we need to add "winhttp.lib;Cryptolens.lib" to the existing list of dependencies.

      I.e. if this field already contains the value